 Masai Mara – Lake Nakuru National Park, Kenya

-Lake Nakuru National Park got its name from the alkaline lake that surrounds it.
+Lake Nakuru National Park inherited it’s name from the alkaline lake that surrounds it.
 Nakuru means ‘dry or dusty place’ in the Masai language.
 Though the Park was initially created as a bird sanctuary, it is now inhabited by an immense number of various animal species, including the Big Four – lion, leopard, rhino and buffalo (unfortunately the Park is not home to any elephants).
-Famous for its enormous flocks of flamingos that gather around the edges of its shores due to the abundance of algae in the waters, Lake Nakuru is also a haven for black and white rhino and, as of recent, has been extended in order to provide protection for these majestic, endangered creatures.
+Famous for its enormous flocks of flamingos that gather around the edges of its shores due to the abundance of algae in the waters, Lake Nakuru is also a haven for black and white rhino and, and has recently been extended in order to provide protection for these majestic, endangered creatures.

 Facilities: En-suites Per Room Please visit the website of the accommodation provider for a full list of the facilities offered

 Route: Masai Mara to Lake Nakuru National Park ±220 km